1. Who do I call if my student will not be in school today?

 2. I have not been receiving any emails, U.S. Mail, or phone calls from the school.
 Who do I call to update my contact information?

-3. I keep getting phone calls from your automated phone dialer.
+3. I keep getting phone calls or text messages from your automated system.
 What do these calls mean?

-Most of the time, it means your student either missed a class or was tardy to more then one class period.
-Attendance phone calls are generated at 9:30 a.m. and 3:30 p.m.
-If your student misses a class in the morning, and it is not verified by the end of the day, you will get a second phone call in the afternoon.
+It means your student either missed a class or was tardy to more then one class period.
+Attendance text messages are generated at 9:45 a.m. and an automated phone call will go out at approximately 3:15 p.m.
+You will have the chance to verify your student's absence through the morning text message and then further avoid the afternoon phone call.
+If your student misses a class in the morning, and it is not verified by the end of the day, you will get a phone call in the afternoon.
 The automated phone call will not tell you to which class your student was absent or tardy.
 You can find that information out by calling the Attendance Office at 531.299.8009, or by logging into the Parent Portal.
 You must have an account.
 Occasionally, we will send out automated phone calls for informational purposes and reminders (Open House, PT Conferences, etc.)

 4. How can I see the academic progress of my student?